sansbacon/pangadfs-configapp/README.md

 # pangadfs-configapp
-pangadfs application that uses a structured configuration design (basic example is just a dictionary)
+pangadfs application that uses a structured configuration design (basic example in pangadfs uses a dictionary)